vespa-engine/documentation/en/xgboost.md

   ]}
 ]
 ```
-Notice the 'split' attribute which represents the feature name.
+Notice the `split` attribute which represents the feature name.
 The above model was produced using the XGBoost python api:

 ```python
 #!/usr/local/bin/python3